 A hands-on laboratory investigation of the principles and concepts of environmental science laboratory techniques.
-Lab meets 3 hours per week.

 BIO 271 Practicum (1-4)

 A supervised program in which the student may gain practical experience by participating in an off-campus program in conjunction with a hospital, school system or community agency.
 Prerequisite: permission of the instructor.